CelineBen/front-end/README.md

+Basic web application created with CreateReactApp Typescript (https://github.com/wmonk/create-react-app-typescript) Use UsersService (./src/services/users-service.ts) as a Mock service.
+You can simulate error:
+  - by entering \*@mynewknow.com as a username
+  - a password not matching: 8 characters, 1 letter and 1 numeric
-Basic web application created with CreateReactApp Typescript (https://github.com/wmonk/create-react-app-typescript) MaterialUI is used as a UI library (feel free to change) MaterialUI is using JSS as a CSS library (feel free to change)
+MaterialUI is used as a UI library (feel free to change) MaterialUI is using JSS as a CSS library (feel free to change)